Edit

 You need to configure ClusterOptions via ISiloBuilder Configure method, specify that you want LocalhostClustering as your clustering choice with this silo being the primary, and then configure silo endpoints.

-The ConfigureApplicationParts call explicitly adds the assembly with grain classes to the application setup.
+The ConfigureApplicationParts call explicitly adds the assembly containing grain classes to the application setup.
 It also adds any referenced assembly due to the WithReferences extension.
-After these steps are completed, the silo host gets built and the silo gets started.
+After completing these steps, build the silo host and start the silo.

-You can create an empty console application project targeting .NET Framework 4.6.1 or higher for hosting a silo, and a .NET console application.
+You can create an empty console application project targeting .NET Framework 4.6.1 or higher for hosting a silo.

-Here's an example of how a local silo can be started:
+Here's an example of how you can start a local silo:

 try